Data Visualisation, is it art to you?

 For those wanting to go deeper with this topic and progress to more sophisticated visualisation tools, Vega 2.0 was released this week.
 This tool is described as a “visualisation grammar”, a declarative (rather than procedural) format for creating & saving interactive visualisations.
 If you have the technical skills for the coding, you can describe your data visualisations in JSON format and then generate your interactive visualisation in a range of formats including HTML5.
 There’s also a helpful tutorial to get you started:

-With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate views using HTML5 Canvas or SVG.
+Vega – A Visualization Grammar.
+Vega is a visualization grammar, a declarative format for creating, saving, and sharing interactive visualization designs.
+With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.

 I hope you found those useful and interesting.
 There are some truly beautiful examples of effective data visualisations within those posts.
 Is it art?
 I don’t know, but what surely matters more is does it convey meaning & grab the attention of the reader (which can be all you need to achieve in business).Are you managing to use #DataVisualisations to grab the attention of your #leaders?
 Click To Tweet